ktbaek/bitcoin/README.md

 First, I wanted to see if certain hours of day consistently offer cheaper prices.
 Using the 24-hour rolling mean, I compared deviations by hour (**Figure 2**).
-We can see that means with 95% confidence intervals overlap heavily across all hours.
+We can see that means with 95% confidence intervals overlap heavily across most hours.
 ANOVA detected tiny but statistically significant differences (*p* = 0.000044), but the effect size was negligible (![\eta^{2}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Ceta%5E%7B2%7D "\eta^{2}")